Addison Mizner: Mizner's buying trips

 He returned to Guatemala for a few months in 1904.
 His original plan, never implemented, was to buy coffee to sell in the U.S. (This turned later into a nonexistent coffee plantation that he bought.)
 Instead, realizing how many antiquities were available for modest amounts, especially in Guatemala's abandoned former capital Antigua, he began collecting Hispanic antiquities.
 He purchased an old monastery – the whole building.
 "The reason I wanted it was that eight of the side chapels of the church were intact and in each stood, thirty feet high, carved wood altars with heavy gilding."
 He also returned with a book of sketches of the architectural features of Antigua.
 This was a turning point in his decision to become an architect.

-Moving to New York in 1904, he filled his apartment with his Guatemala purchases: rich velvet and damask vestments, ornate carved church paneling, reliquaries, gilded candlesticks, and other rare ornaments.
+Relocating to New York in 1904, he filled his apartment with his Guatemala purchases: rich velvet and damask vestments, ornate carved church paneling, reliquaries, gilded candlesticks, and other rare ornaments.
 He made "good money" selling them to visitors.

 In 1905, Mizner visited Spain for the first time; after that, he visited Europe every year.
-After relocating to Florida, these trips occurred during the "off" season.
+After relocating to Florida, these visits occurred during the "off" season.
 In 1924, Mizner went on a buying trip to Spain, scouring antique shops, buying "furiously" thousands of items: wrought iron, tapestries, furniture, grillwork, and whole staircases.
 He was accompanied by one of his clients, Eleanor Cosden, who is reported to have recalled "the guide in the church in Toledo who, Addison pointed out, got several things wrong," and that "he even straightened out our host, the Duke of Alba!"
 (The Duke of Alba, one of the richest men in Spain, visited Palm Beach in 1926.)
-In 1926 he went on a similar trip, cut short by the financial crisis.
+In 1926 he went on a similar visit, abbreviated by the financial crisis.